-Turf toe often arises from participation in team sports.
-Symptoms include pain, tenderness, and swelling of the toe joint.
+Symptoms include pain, tenderness, swelling, stiffness and instablity of the toe joint.
 There is often a sudden acute onset of pain during a push-off phase of running.
 Usually, the pain is not enough to keep the athlete from physical activities or finishing a game.
 This causes further injury to the big toe and can dramatically increase the healing time required.

 Turf toe can lead to another condition called Hallux Rigidus or "stiff big toe".